Appnroll/aws-ec2-instances/README.md

 ## Troubleshooting

-you may get `Failed to parse JSON, or got false/null` This means you probably don't have `jq` installed.
+1. You may get `Failed to parse JSON, or got false/null` This means you probably don't have `jq` installed.